-If the installation is for standby service, a double throw transfer switch (Figure 10) must always be used.
+If the installation is for standby service, a double throw transfer switch (Figure 12) must always be used.
 This switch (either manual or automatic) must be connected so that it is impossible for the normal source and generator current to be connected to the load at the same time.
 Instructions for connecting an automatic load transfer control are included with such equipment.
+IT IS ASSUMED THAT PERSONNEL CONNECTING THE GENERATOR AND ANY SUCH AUXILIARY EQUIPMENT, ARE FULLY QUALIFIED AND UNDERSTAND THE PROBLEMS OF BALANCING THE CIRCUITS, GROUNDING THE PLANT, ETC. Refer to the output control wiring diagram furnished.
+Each generator lead is marked according to the wiring diagram.